grafana/agent/docs/sources/flow/concepts/config-language/components.md

 Each time the file contents change, the `local.file` updates its exports.
 The new value is sent to the `prometheus.scrape` targets field.

-Each argument and exported field has an underlying [type][].
+Each argument and exported field has an underlying [type](ref:type).
 River checks the expression type before assigning a value to an attribute.
-The documentation of each [component][components] provides more information about how to wire components together.
+The documentation of each [component](ref:components) provides more information about how to wire components together.

 In the previous example, the contents of the `local.file.targets.content` expression is evaluated to a concrete value.
 The value is type-checked and substituted into `prometheus.scrape.default`, where you can configure it.

-{{% docs/reference %}}
-[components]: "/docs/agent/ -> /docs/agent/<AGENT_VERSION>/flow/reference/components"
-[components]: "/docs/grafana-cloud/ -> /docs/grafana-cloud/send-data/agent/flow/reference/components"
-[controller]: "/docs/agent/ -> /docs/agent/<AGENT_VERSION>/flow/concepts/component_controller"
-[controller]: "/docs/grafana-cloud/ -> /docs/grafana-cloud/send-data/agent/flow/concepts/component_controller"
-[type]: "/docs/agent/ -> /docs/agent/<AGENT_VERSION>/flow/concepts/config-language/expressions/types_and_values"
-[type]: "/docs/grafana-cloud/ -> /docs/grafana-cloud/send-data/agent/flow/concepts/config-language/expressions/types_and_values"
-{{% /docs/reference %}}